gtank/niwl/README.md

 1. REMs start with a pool of randomly generated messages, this protected initial messages sent to the REM.
 2. Over time this pool is probabilistically replaced by messages from the network.
-3. A malicious Niwl server, having identified a REM, can flood the REM with its own messages.
+3. A malicious niwl server, having identified a REM, can flood the REM with its own messages.
 4. At a certain number of messages, the probability that a REM store contains only messages from the niwl server approaches 1.0.
-5. A Niwl server can then delay every other message sent to it by other clients one-by-one.
+5. A niwl server can then delay every other message sent to it by other clients one-by-one.
     1. If the message isn't for the REM then nothing will happen.
-    2. If the message is for the REM then the REM will either eject a message known to the Niwl Server, or it will eject an unknown message than the Niwl Server can then correlate with a Sender and a set of Receivers.
+    2. If the message is for the REM then the REM will either eject a message known to the niwl Server, or it will eject an unknown message than the niwl Server can then correlate with a Sender and a set of Receivers.

-Before diving into mitigation strategies it is worth outlining a few properties of Niwl that differ from other mixing-based anonymity systems.
+Before diving into mitigation strategies it is worth outlining a few properties of niwl that differ from other mixing-based anonymity systems.

 0. Using REMs are not mandatory; parties may exchange messages with each other directly.
 Doing so does introduce a vulnerability